Canadian Forts

 (1939 - 1945), Melford

-Two 4-inch naval guns were located east of town to protect the rail barges carrying coal across the Strait from Port Hawkesbury to Mulgrave.
-Two searchlights were also emplaced.
+Two 4-inch naval guns were located east of town to protect the rail barges (train ferry) carrying coal across the Canso Strait from Port Hawkesbury to Mulgrave.
+Two searchlights were also emplaced here.
 A third searchlight and a magnetic indicator loop station were located to the east at Eddy Point.

 ¤ Beacon Battery

-Originally located near Auld's Cove until relocated in 1943 due north across the strait near Troy.
+Originally located just south of Auld's Cove, relocated north in late 1940 or early 1941 to higher ground towards the Hefferman Point Lighthouse (East Havre Boucher), to improve the field of fire.
 Two 4-inch naval guns and an 18-pounder field gun were located here.
-The magazine and gunblocks still exist.
-A private residence stands where the barracks were once located.
-Two searchlights and a magnetic indicator loop station were also located here.
-This battery usually operated only in the summer months as the strait froze up during the winter.
+The magazine and two gunblocks of both sites still exist, the second site is on private property.
+A private residence at the second site stands where the barracks were once located.
+Two searchlights and a magnetic indicator loop station were also located nearby.
+This post usually operated only in the summer months as the strait froze up during the winter.
+The gun crew was transferred to Battery Wolfe in Louisbourg for the winter months.

 During WWI (August 1914 - November 1915) an improvised timber blockhouse (as a lookout) was located near Auld's Cove.
 One 4.7-inch field gun may have been located here (see Canso Battery below).